Roaches? Gross! Why would I want dubia roaches in my house?

 Why Do Bearded Dragon's Love Dubia Roaches?

 Young bearded dragons love to devour dubia roaches.
 And it's because dubia roaches have an excellent amount of protein.
 This protein helps young bearded dragons grow into healthy, adults.
 And once your bearded dragon matures, you'll need to increase the amount of vegetables they consume.
+If you're searching for bearded dragon care, here's an excellent guide on which greens you can feed a bearded dragon.

 One feeder that should be avoided are mealworms.
 They're great for bluebirds, but the dragons can't digest that hard, fibrous chitin.
 So keep them off the menu.